 Many tie rods are also spring loaded.
 A very powerful spring pushes the ball into the seat as the joint wears.
 This provides a joint that is shock resistant as well as wear tolerant.

 Care must be used in checking tie rods for wear.
 Many good tie rods are needlessly replaced, sometimes with inferior aftermarket parts.
 The old method of squeezing the joint with a pair of pliers should never be used.
 This can damage the spring and quickly ruin a good tie rod.
 Unscrupulous operators have used this "tactic" for years to make good tie rods appear to have slack.

 Properly checking tie rods is best done on a wheel alignment rack.
 The wheel is supported so that it is free to move, but still at normal height.
 When properly supported the tie rods are not hanging down, rather running at their normal angles.
 Checking tie rods that hang at an angle may give a false indication of being bad.
 Pushing in and out at the front of the tires will quickly show if there is slack in the tie rods.
 Inner tie rods are sometimes covered by a rubber cover on rack and pinion steering.
 In this case the cover is squeezed so that any slack can be felt.

 Because of their extreme importance to safety, tie rods are always very securely fastened to the vehicle.
 Many use a taper lock to hold the joint firmly in place.
 This taper on the tie rod end, matches the taper in the mating component.
 When the parts are pulled together by tightening the nut, the tapers lock together.
-There is also a castle nut with a cotter pin to prevent accidental loss of the nut.
+There is also a castle nut with a cotter pin to prevent the nut from coming loose.

 Removing tie rods from their mounting is best done with tools made for the purpose.
 Beating on the tie rod or thread will only damage the part.
 Wedge shaped tools, driven between the tie rod and mount will destroy the boot and should only be used when the tie rod is going to be replaced.

 Symptoms of bad tie rods include: